samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

 ember generate service auth
 ```

 Here, in this newly created file, we will insert all of our logic for getting a session, logging in, logging out, and everything associated with authentication.
 For example, let's dive into the `getSession()`.
 In here, it will grab all the necessary authentication pieces that are required for a successful login.
-We will need the `access_token`, the `id_token`, and finally the `expires_at` value.
+We will need the `access_token` and the `expires_at` value.
 With all three of these, they application will know that they are good to move on to the protected pages in the app.

 Open up the `app/services/auth.js` file and insert the following information: